 Gastric banding a 500 pound patient will still reverse 20 years of diabesity within weeks.
 One of the main questions is why?
-There are many hypotheses, but essentially, it is the sudden severe restriction of all calories that causes this beneficial effect.
-This is the same thing as the time tested, ancient healing tradition of fasting.
-Fasting is the voluntary restriction of food for religious, health or other purposes (eg. hunger strikes).
+There are many hypotheses, but essentially, it is likely the sudden severe restriction of all calories that causes this beneficial effect.
+I believe this is the same thing as the time tested, ancient healing tradition of fasting.
+Fasting is the voluntary restriction of food for religious, health, or other purposes (eg. hunger strikes).
 Is bariatrics simply a surgically enforced fast?
-The short answer is yes.
+I believe the answer is yes.

 It’s not a progressive disease